Table of Contents

 Step 2b: Get the installation file for an older version of macOS

-For older versions of macOS and Mac OS X, it’s a little harder to get the installation file: Apple doesn’t offer downloads of outdated operating system versions through the regular store.
-Searching for the name, you won’t find what you’re looking for.
+For older versions of macOS and Mac OS X, getting the installation file is a little harder: Apple doesn’t offer downloads of outdated operating system versions through the regular store.
+Searching for the name, you won’t find what you want.

 Depending on the version of macOS you’re running, installers for some macOS versions can be found in the ‘Purchased‘ section of the App Store.